jarek/electric2go/README.md

-There is rudimentary support for other carshare systems (currently implemented a couple of cities for DriveNow and a couple of TransLink bus routes). download.py has been updated to support this but most other code assumes car2go.
+There is rudimentary support for other carshare systems (currently implemented a couple of cities for DriveNow and a couple of TransLink bus routes).

 Multisystem operation
 ---------------------

+Systems are automatically found if a package with their name is included in the electric2go project root directory.
+They are imported in the get_carshare_system_module() function in cars.py.
+As of 2015-05-11, the following modules are required for a system:

+- city.py providing a CITIES dictionary
+- parse.py providing get_cars_from_json(), extract_car_basics(), and
+  extract_car_data()

+Check references to get_carshare_system_module() if in doubt.

-Systems are added by editing cars.py function get_all_cities().
-It will probably be easiest to add support by cloning contents of the existing car2go directory (\_\_init\_\_.py, city.py, and process.py) and editing names, URLs, etc as needed.
+It will probably be easiest to add new systems by cloning contents of the existing car2go directory (\_\_init\_\_.py, city.py, and process.py) and editing names, URLs, etc as needed.

-Most code has been written with car2go in mind and might use abstractions that aren't valid in other systems. download.py has been updated. process.py is only hardcoded at the very beginning but might use car2go-specific concepts.
-The web interface currently only supports car2go.
-Making everything less car2go-specific is pretty high on the todo list.
+Most code has been written with car2go in mind and might use abstractions that aren't valid in other systems, but the download and analysis code should work with any system.
+The web interface (index.py, web_helper.py, api.py) currently only supports car2go.
+If you need to make changes to support other systems, patches or pull requests are most welcome.

 Web interface: finding electric cars
 ------------------------------------